 Workers in Some Industries Are More Likely to Suffer a Repetitive Strain Injury

 It is not only people who repeatedly lift or move heavy items that suffer a repetitive stress injury.
-Any worker who repeats the same motion, day after day, or all shift, is at risk of developing a repetitive strain injury.
+Any worker who repeats the same motion, day after day, is at risk of developing a repetitive strain injury.
 These workers are more likely to be harmed by repetitive actions:

 - Grocery store clerks who spend their entire shift scanning products at check out.

-- Assembly line workers who repeat the same task all shift.
+- Assembly line workers who repeat the same task on all shifts.

 - Office workers who spend all day at a keyboard.

-- Electricians, plumbers, and others who spent lots of time grasping and using the same tools.
+- Electricians, plumbers, and other employees who spend lots of time grasping and using the same tools.

 Many Different Injuries and Illnesses Are Covered by Workers’ Comp